 Team and funding partners

 - Adam Reid - Senior Clinical Lecturer and Honorary Consultant in Plastic and Reconstructive Surgery, University Hospital of South Manchester and Centre for Tissue Injury and Repair, Faculty of Biology, Medicine and Health

-- Julie Gough - Professor of Biomaterials and Tissue Engineering, School of Materials, Faculty of Science and Engineering
+- Julie Gough - Professor of Biomaterials and Tissue Engineering, Department of Materials, Faculty of Science and Engineering

 - Funded by i4i (NIHR) and UMIP